 Parent page: Schematic Objects

-A text frame is a non-electrical drawing primitive that is used to define an area on a schematic to contain textual information.
-The frame is a re-sizeable rectangular area that can contain multiple lines of text and can automatically wrap and clip text to keep it within the bounds of the frame.
+A text frame is a non-electrical drawing primitive.
+It is used to define an area on a schematic to contain textual information.
+The frame is a resizable rectangular area that can contain multiple lines of text and can automatically wrap and clip text to keep it within the bounds of the frame.

-Text frames are available for placement in both the Schematic and Schematic Library editor using the following commands:
+Text frames are available for placement in both Schematic and Schematic Library Editors, by:

 After launching the command, the cursor will change to a cross-hair and you will enter text frame placement mode.
 Placement is made by performing the following sequence of actions:

 Additional actions that can be performed during placement – while the text frame is still floating on the cursor, and before its first corner is anchored – are:

 This method of editing allows you to select a placed text frame object directly in the workspace and change its size, shape or location, graphically.